rabbitmq/rabbitmq-website/site/prometheus.md

 ### Access RabbitMQ Overview Grafana Dashboard

-Now navigate to <a href="http://localhost:3000/dashboards" target="_blank">http://localhost:3000/dashboards</a> in a Web browser.
+Now navigate to <a href="http://localhost:3000/dashboards" target="_blank" rel="noopener noreferrer">http://localhost:3000/dashboards</a> in a Web browser.
 It will bring up a login page.
 Use `admin` for both the username and the password.
 On the very first login Grafana will suggest changing your password.
 For the sake of this example, we suggest that this step is skipped.